- Fashion and Beauty

 Ever crawl into a nice clean/warm bed with your husband only to be scratch attacked by his horribly scary man feet and toenails?
-I don’t know why but the men in my life always have the roughest, toughest, meanest, and ugliest feet around; seriously, their nails will cut you if you get to close.
-I am still working on my husband’s feet; he seems to like his calluses, as if he worked really hard for them or something, but I am determined to conquer those feet/nails at some point.
-If your man has a similar foot/nail condition than giving them an at-home pedicure is the best way to start attacking the issue head-on.
+I don’t know why, but the men in my life always have the roughest, toughest, meanest, and ugliest feet around; seriously, their nails will cut you if you get to close.
+I am still working on my husband’s feet; he seems to like his calluses as if he worked really hard for them or something, but I am determined to conquer those feet and nails at some point.
+If your man has a similar foot and nail condition than giving them an at-home pedicure is the best way to start attacking the issue head-on.

 Step-by-Step At-Home Pedicure Tutorial

 The following is a Step-by-Step tutorial that will take you through exactly what you can do in order to turn your husband’s nightmare feet into something a little more soft and manageable.
-Pedicures are not just for women, men have feet/nail problems too and often they probably need it more than we do.
+Pedicures are not just for women, men have feet and nail problems too and often they probably need it more than we do.

 For the first step prepare a bathtub, foot tub, or wide bucket with warm/hot water and soak your husbands’ feet for a good 5 to 10 minutes.
 You can add Epsom salts to the water to soothe tired and achy feet.
+Lavender Epsom salts are my personal favorite because they help soothe and relax both you and your husband.
 You can also add different essential oils to help penetrate the feet with a great smell, some essential oils you can use include; Peppermint, Lavender, Wintergreen, and Lemon.

-You can buy a foot scrub or you can make your own using some of the ingredients in the supply list included above.
-The ingredients you need include: brown sugar, Mexican vanilla, lemon/peppermint/lavender oil, and olive oil.
-Simply mix these ingredients (choosing one oil, or Mexican vanilla for smell) in a small bowl with a spoon and you have your very own homemade sugar scrub perfect for rough callously feet.
+You can buy a foot scrub or you can make your own using some of the following ingredients: brown sugar, Mexican vanilla, lemon/peppermint/lavender oil, and olive oil.
+Simply mix these ingredients (choosing one oil, or Mexican vanilla for smell) in a small bowl with a spoon and you have your very own homemade sugar scrub perfect for rough and callous feet.